nicholasverdugo/Obsidian/Senior Project/ShapeWorks notes.md

 	- Fill Holes
 	- Smooth
 	- Remesh
-- Fill holes should always be selected for our purposes
+- Fill holes should always be selected for our purposes, this also speeds up grooming by quite a bit
-- Smooth should not be selected, as it creates a mesh that loses much of the surface detail we need out of a groomed mesh
+- Smooth should not be selected, as it creates a mesh that loses much of the surface detail we need in this use case
 - Remesh is what we are going to be messing with the most, but it seems like the default settings work well so far.

 ### Section 3b: Optimizing